Heavy holographic correlators in defect conformal field theories: Abstract

 \section{Abstract}

-{ We study holographic defect conformal field theories which are dual to probe branes with bottom-up methods.
-First we determine the embedding of codimension-1 probe branes in AdS space.
-Then we compute defect one and two-point correlation functions of heavy scalar operators at strong coupling.
-In particular, we use geodesic approximations to compute scalar two-point functions across the defect, reflected two-point functions, and ambient channel two-point functions.
-In appropriate limits, our results agree with the boundary operator expansion (BOE) and the operator product expansion (OPE).\\}
+We study holographic defect conformal field theories which are dual to probe branes with bottom-up methods.
+First we determine the embedding of codimension-1 interface branes in AdS space.
+Then we compute defect one and two-point functions of heavy scalar operators at strong coupling.
+We use geodesic approximations to compute reflected two-point functions in two ways, as well as ambient and defect-channel two-point functions.
+In appropriate limits, our results agree with the operator product expansion (OPE) and the boundary operator expansion (BOE).